Arkadi Monastery, Rethymnon

 Arkadi Monastery

-Another beautiful road trip, that might take you approximately one and a half hours on the coastal road.
-If you have time to explore a bit more, try discovering some mountain villages on your way.
+The journey from Heraklion to the monastery might take approximately one and a half hours on the coastal road.
+If you have time to explore more, try discovering some traditional villages.
+Places like Anogia, Axos, or Zoniana can be a good idea.
+You can learn about these and other villages here.

 The Turkish Occupation of Crete and Arkadi